CGCooke/CGCooke.github.io/posts/2021-01-03-Number-Extraction-With-Tesseract.md

     return(frame)
 ```

-Now let's pre-process the frame by:
+Now let's preprocess the frame by:

 1. Cropping the image down so that it only contains the number.
 2. Resize the image so that it's larger.